 The transition from Peak Mountain Guides to Mountain Trip has happened!
 Please contact Mountain Trip’s Telluride, CO office at 970-369-1153 to book.

 We will meet at the Peak Mountain Guides office at 8:00 am to have introductions, learn about each participant’s goals for the course, and check everyone’s equipment.
-You will be introduced to a “fast & light” approach to equipment selection and your instructor will show you some of the highly efficient ski mountaineering equipment that is available today.
-We will also review maps of the area and create a route plan for our approach into camp.
+You will be introduced to a “fast & light” approach and review maps of the area and create a route plan for our approach into camp.
 From there, we will carpool to the trailhead and ski into either the Last Dollar, OPUS Hut, or Yankee Boy Basin.
-After camp is established, we will build ski anchors and introduce techniques for belaying and rappelling.

 The final day of the course we will make a ascent and ski descent of a sizable technical Peak near the hut (larger than the second day).
-Several objectives offers incredible ascent and descent routes, all of which require an array of ski mountaineering skills.
 You will get to employ techniques for steep snow climbing with crampons and ice axe, roped climbing, and possibly ski belays or a rappel.
-Wi

 135 W Colorado Ave 2A | Telluride, C0 81435